I have voices in my head.

 I sigh, flicking the wax seal off the envelope and pulling out the paper.
 I flipped it open and the tension in my shoulders went away.

 I was in.
 They found nothing odd in my background check.

 I sat back in the couch, prepared for 40 minutes of the awesomeness that is the Winchester boys and their angel friend.

 I come in tomorrow to be introduced to everyone and everything.

 For the rest of today, I can be as lazy as I please.

 Which means Netflix.
 Lots and lots of Netflix.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MyLittleRobinWrite a Review